GSA-TTS/cg-egress-proxy/docs/compliance/README.md

 Helper scripts to be called from within the `docker-trestle` CLI for transforming the CD into markdown and back again.

-#### catalogs

-A copy of nist800-53r5 to be referenced by other trestle commands

 #### component-definitions

 The OSCAL json component definition files to be distributed.